rubyonjets/jets/README.md

-Ruby and Lambda splat out a baby, and that child's name is Jets.
+Ruby and Lambda splat out a baby and that child's name is Jets.

 ## What is Jets?

 Jets is a Serverless Framework that allows you to create applications with Ruby on AWS Lambda.
 It includes everything required to build an application and deploy it.

-It is key to conceptually understand AWS Lambda and API Gateway to understand Jets.
+It is key to understand AWS Lambda and API Gateway to understand Jets conceptually.
 Jets maps your code to Lambda functions and API Gateway resources.

 * **AWS Lambda** is Functions as a Service.
 It allows you to upload and run functions without worrying about the underlying infrastructure.
 * **API Gateway** is the routing layer for Lambda.
 It is used to route REST URL endpoints to Lambda functions.